Queer 365: how to progress LGBTQ+ initiatives beyond Pride.

 In a recent poll by PinkNews and YouGov, only half of employees asked were certain that their employer had LGBT+ inclusive policies.
 Being open about DNEI goals in your own organization won’t just make your organisation more appealing to outside queer talent, but but it will help foster an environment that feels safe to be open, honest and authentic.

-WCS Solution: We support LGBTQ+ employees with sharing their personal stories and experiences through our series of story-telling workshops and 121 coaching sessions.
-We also deliver Education & Awareness workshops across numerous topics, that support knowledge and proficiency in LGBTQ+ history, values and queer candidates expectations.
-Get in touch to find out more.
+WCS Solution: We support LGBTQ+ employees with sharing their personal stories and experiences through our series of Inclusive Hiring Workshops and Bespoke Consultancy Sessions.
+We also deliver Education & Awareness Workshops across numerous topics, that support knowledge and proficiency in LGBTQ+ recruitment and queer candidates expectations.

 4. Develop and empower more Queer Leaders.